Complaints and Appeals

 • Acquired Brain Injury Appeal: An appeal of denied services concerning an acquired brain injury.

-If you feel your health will be seriously harmed by waiting for a decision on your health plan appeal, you or your doctor can ask for an emergency health plan appeal.
-If you qualify for an emergency health plan appeal, we must decide to approve or deny your appeal within 72 hours of your request.
+If you feel your health will be seriously harmed by waiting for a decision on your health plan or pharmacy appeal, you or your doctor can ask for an emergency health plan or pharmacy appeal.
+If you qualify for an emergency health plan or pharmacy appeal, we must decide to approve or deny your appeal within 72 hours of your request.

 Independent Review Organization (IRO)